GDLive Newsfeed

 Describe the biggest difference in your daily life since you started receiving payments from GiveDirectly.

 The biggest difference in my daily life since I started receiving the transfers is building an Iron roofed house.
 This is more decent and spacious compared to the grass thatched roof.
 I had desired to build one for the past five years but couldn't afford due to school fees arrears.
+I have also bought a young bull which is a long term future investment.

 What did you spend your most recent transfer(s) on?